Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning: Background and Related works

 \subsection{Fine-tuning Large Language Models}

-With the emergence of foundation models, fine-tuning have become a common practice in the field of natural language processing, enabling the adaptation of general-purpose pre-trained models to specialized tasks and domains.
-As fine-tuning a LLM with billions of parameters can be resource-intensive, parameter-efficient fine-tuning~\citep{peft} strategies have been proposed.
-These parameter-efficient fine-tuning techniques also mitigate catastrophic forgetting more effectively in comparison to full fine-tuning \citep{wang2022adamix}.
-One approach is to update only a subset of the model's parameters, such as adapter modules~\citep{houlsby2019parameter} or Low-Rank Adaptation (LoRA)~\citep{lora2022}, where only a small set of parameters are updated while the pre-trained weights are frozen.
-Another strategy is prompt-based fine-tuning \citep{liu2023pre}, where models are conditioned on task-specific prompts to guide the text generation without model parameter updates.
-We leverage LoRA strategy to illustrate our proposed uncertainty-aware finetuning in this work.
+With the emergence of foundation models, fine-tuning has become essential for adapting general-purpose pre-trained models to specialized tasks and domains.
+Given the resource-intensive nature of full fine-tuning for LLMs with billions of parameters, parameter-efficient fine-tuning (PEFT) strategies have emerged \citep{peft, han2024parameter}.
+These techniques mitigate catastrophic forgetting more effectively than full fine-tuning \citep{wang2022adamix}.
+Recent studies \citep{gekhman2024does} indicate that full fine-tuning can exacerbate LLM hallucinations, making PEFT strategies crucial.
+PEFT involves updating only a subset of model parameters, such as adapter modules \citep{houlsby2019parameter} or Low-Rank Adaptation (LoRA) \citep{lora2022}, while keeping pre-trained weights frozen.
+Prompt-based fine-tuning \citep{liu2023pre} conditions models on task-specific prompt embeddings without updating model parameters.
+In this work, we utilize LoRA to implement our uncertainty-aware causal language modeling, fine-tuning less than 1\% of model parameters.
+This approach helps preserve the pre-trained model's knowledge, reducing overfitting and maintaining the integrity of the foundation model.